republique-et-canton-de-geneve/bim-ecs/README.md

 ## Structure overview

-ECS implements a world, hosting Entities, Components and systems.
+BIM-ECS implements a world, hosting Entities, Components and systems.
-Entities are fetched from world with queries.
+Entities are fetched from world using queries.
-Additional features such as `Resources`, `Scheduler`, `EventBus` adds convenient mechanisms to interact with the world (according to dedicated finality)
+Additional features such as `Resources`, `Scheduler`, `EventBus` adds convenient mechanisms to interact with the world and your application.

 ```mermaid
 flowchart LR